DEVSENSE/phptools-docs/docs/vscode/Debug/xdebug-linux.md

 /*
-Title: PHP Debugging on Linux
+Title: Xdebug on Linux
 Description: Xdebug setup on Linux.
 */

-# Xdebug setup on Linux
+# Xdebug on Linux

 To debug php applications with PHP Tools for Visual Studio Code, it is necessary to install and enable Xdebug extension in PHP and set *remote_enable* and *remote_autostart* to true.